whackone/docs/src/as3/types.md

 }
 ```

-`...rest` components may appear, where `rest` must be another structural object type; the resulting type may be a subtype of `rest` depending on whether properties do not collide and there is only one rest component and it appears at the beginning.
+`...rest` components may appear, where `rest` must be another structural object type; the resulting type may be a subtype of `rest` depending on whether properties do not collide and there is only one rest component.

 ```
 // A